Simon Gicharu: University

 In 2008, the Institute was awarded a Letter of Interim Authority by the Commission for University Education in Kenya, to operate as an independent university under the name Mount Kenya University.
 The university was granted a full Charter status in 2011.
-At the age of 46 years, Gicharu became the youngest Kenyan to have established a chartered university.
+At the age of 46 years, Gìcharū became the youngest Kenyan to have established a chartered university.
 The only other indigenous Chartered university was started by the former President Daniel Arap Moi.
-Mount Kenya University, with 16 Campuses and Centres in Kenya, Rwanda, Somaliland, Tanzania, Burundi and Uganda employs over 3,000 people and has a student population of about 50,000.
+Mount Kenya University, with 16 Campuses and Centers in Kenya, Rwanda, Somaliland, Tanzania, Burundi and Uganda employs over 3,000 people and has a student population of about 50,000.
 The University is a member of Inter-university Council of East Africa and the Association of Commonwealth Universities.